Your FAQs, Answered.Information regarding Graduate level admissions

 If I have more than 2 years of work experience, can I apply to the Master of Management?

 No. Students with 2 years or more of post-graduate, full-time work experience are not eligible for the MMgt.
-We would encourage you to apply to the MBA or IMBA to further your business education.
+We would encourage you to apply to the MBA to further your business education.

 Who should I ask to provide a reference?

 If you are a recent graduate applying to a program that does not require professional experience you may use academic references.
-In the case of the Master of Management, you are required to submit at least one academic reference.
+In the case of the Master of Management and Master of Marketing, applicants are required to submit at least one academic reference.

 How do I submit my references?